hussien89aa/KotlinUdemy/README.md

 # The complete Android Kotlin Developer course

-### In this course you will learn how to make 17 online games, and apps for Android, using Kotlin.
-Watch FREE on a [ Youtube](https://www.youtube.com/watch?v=ARcZEhuhs5Y&t=105s).
+### In this course you will learn how to make 17 online games, and apps for Android, using Kotlin. check the videos Tutorial  [here](https://www.youtube.com/watch?v=ARcZEhuhs5Y&t=105s).

 Bellow, list of open source Apps that we build in tutorial